krishnakadiyala/NPAcourse/labs/bonus-labs/b-lab3.md

 ```

-This created a general device facts text-based report for each.
+This created a general device fact text-based report for each.
 Let's build on this and now build a LLDP report.

 ### Task 3 - Generate LLDP reports

 ##### Step 1

-Add a new task at the botom of the playbook to gather LLDP neighbors from devices.
+Add a new task at the bottom of the playbook to gather LLDP neighbors from devices.

 ```
       - name: GATHER LLDP FACTS